aosabook/500lines/contingent/chapter.rst

 Let's explore this idea by looking at expanded versions of ``parse`` and ``read`` to see how they would work with a task stack.
-To maintain the stack of tasks, running a task needs to follow the sequence
+To maintain the stack as we run our tasks, we need to ensure that tasks are pushed on as they begin and popped off as they complete, just like the call stack does for function calls.
+Each time a task runs,
+we need to

 1. push the task onto the stack
-2. do its work, possibly calling other tasks
+2. execute the task, which may involve calling other tasks
 3. pop the task off the stack
 4. return its result

-every time a task is invoked.
-Notice that if the task invokes another task at step 2, the calling task will be the one at the top of the stack when the call is made.

-Here is the expanded ``read_task``, using a simple Python list as the task stack:
+For example, here is an expanded version of the ``read`` task function, cleverly called ``read_task``, which handles both ``read``'s actual responsibilities and task stack management using a simple Python list as the task stack:

 >>> task_stack = []